harlinhayley/ClimateDataJam/README.md

 Is there a better way to parameterize future-oriented climate data?
 Specifically data that attempts to track how human actions will impact future emissions?
 Let's play around with ideas here!

-I've got an idea of how to do it, but maybe you have a bet one?
+I've got an idea of how to do it, but maybe you have a better one?
 Let's jam and see what we come up with :)